NikitaDhananjayGaikwad/Hospital-Dashboard/README.md

 # Hospital-Dashboard
-A Hospital Analysis Dashboard Created in Microsoft Power BI
+An Interactive Hospital Analysis Dashboard Created in Microsoft Power BI

+# Project Objective
+The Hospital wants patients and Payer Company Details.
+So the hospital commitee can understand the criteria of patients and the Finance in details

 # This Project is created to understnad
 1. The details of the Patient